Xunnamius/black-flag-extensions/README.md

         ]
       }
     },

+    // Another benefit of subOptionOf: all configuration relevant to a specific
+    // option is co-located within that option and not spread across some
+    // function or file.
+We don't have to go looking for the logic that's
+    // modifying --version since it's all right here in one code block.
     version: {
+      // ▼ These two are our fallback or "baseline" configurations for --version
       string: true,
       default: 'latest',

       subOptionOf: {
         // ▼ --version is a suboption of --lang
         lang: [